 Under our workers' compensation insurance policies for U.S. employees, we have retained the first \$0.3 million for the years ended December 31, 2017, 2016 and 2015, in claim liability per incident with aggregate maximum claim liabilities per year of \$2.5 million, \$2.6 million, and \$3.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
 Workers' compensation expense recognized during the years ended December 31, 2017, 2016 and 2015 and our respective liability for such claims as of December 31, 2017, 2016 and 2015 was not material.
-Claims incurred during the years ended December 31, 2017.
+Claims incurred during the years ended December 31, 2017 and 2016, are relatively undeveloped as of December 31, 2017.
 Therefore, it is possible that we could incur additional healthcare and wage indemnification costs beyond those previously recognized up to our aggregate liability for each of the respective claim years.
 For the years ended on or prior to December 31, 2015, based on our retained claim liability per incident and our aggregate claim liability per year, our maximum liability in excess of the amounts deemed probable and previously recognized, is not material as of December 31, 2017.
 As of December 31, 2017, we had outstanding letters of credit totaling \$1.0 million to the insurance companies as security for these claims in connection with these policies.

 Under our current employee healthcare insurance policy for U.S. employees, we retained claims liability risk per incident up to \$1 million per year in 2017, \$0.45 million per year in 2016 and \$0.43 million per year in 2015.
 We recognized employee healthcare claim expense of \$47.2 million during the year ended December 31, 2017, \$40.4 million during the year ended December 31, 2016, and \$34.6 million during the year ended December 31, 2015, which represents actual claims paid and an estimate of our liability for the uninsured portion of employee healthcare obligations that have been incurred but not paid.
 Should employee health insurance claims exceed our estimated liability, we would have further obligations.
-Our estimated liability for healthcare claims that have been incurred but not paid were \$4.2 million as of December 31, 2017, \$4.0 million as of December 31, 2015.
+Our estimated liability for healthcare claims that have been incurred but not paid were \$4.2 million as of December 31, 2017, \$4.0 million as of December 31, 2016, and \$4.8 million as of December 31, 2015.